 And the main menus on the discs are very nicely animated, making various references to locations and events of the series, with Murray Gold’s beautiful music accompanying it.

-Audio-described menus are also available as an alternative (along with audio description for the episodes themselves).
-I love the fact that they do this for DVDs like Doctor Who, even though it’s not a feature I personally use.
-I do think they should be more specific though – telling you the episode titles and special feature names rather than saying “Episode 1” and “Special Feature 1”.
-It must make it a bit harder to know exactly what you’re selecting.
-A minor gripe though, for me anyway, as is the (thankfully skippable) trailer for the BBC Store that you’re only ever going to watch once at most.
+Audio-described menus are also available as an alternative, and audio description is provided for the episodes themselves.
+I love the fact that they do this for the Doctor Who DVDs and Blu-rays.
+I do think they could be more specific with the menus though, as in telling you the episode titles and special feature names rather than saying “Episode 1” and “Special Feature 1”, as it’s harder to know exactly what you’re selecting.
+It’s a minor gripe though, as is the (thankfully skippable) trailer for the BBC Store that you’re only ever going to watch once at most.

 So the set is very nicely put together, and it contains 14 episodes, beginning and ending with the most recent Christmas specials.